ankur715/Neural_Networks/README.md

   <img width="800" height="450" src="https://github.com/ankur715/neural_networks/blob/master/neural_network_visual_final.jpg">
 </p>

+*This project is not like the image above displays, but it's added to show the usefulness of neural networks (possible future project)

 This repository include neural networks algorithms performed on 4 different datasets:
 * Iris
 * MNIST